• Skip to primary navigation

 Notes

-• Select apples that can stand upright on their own that are medium in size and are nice and ripe.
+• Select apples that can stand upright on their own are medium in size and are nice and ripe.
+Galla apples are best but pin lady or golden delicious apples will also work.

 • I recommend making the filling first before you prep the apples since they get brown pretty quickly so once you clean them out you want to add the filling to them right away.

 • Cooking times will vary based on the size of the apples you are using.
-I tested this recipe with medium size apples and apples that were medium-large.
-The medium size apples (as shown in the photos) took about 15 minutes to cook and the larger apples took about 20 minutes.
-I would check them around 12 minutes and then go from there.
+I tested this recipe with medium-sized apples and apples that were medium-large.
+The medium-sized apples (as shown in the photos) took about 15 minutes to cook and the larger apples took about 20 minutes.
+I would check them for around 12 minutes and then go from there.

 • Prep Time: 10 minutes